-- our sales, which because of our turns business, are difficult to accurately forecast; - the cancellation or rescheduling of our customers' orders, which may occur without significant penalty to our customers; - · changes in general demand for electronic products as a result of worldwide macroeconomic conditions; - changes in revenue mix between OEMs, ODMs, distributors and value-added resellers; - changes in product mix, and actual and potential product liability; - changes in revenue mix between end market segments (i.e. consumer, computing and storage, industrial, automotive and communications); - our competition, which could adversely impact our selling prices and our potential sales;

-- · our manufacturing costs, including our ability to negotiate with our vendors and our ability to efficiently run our test facility in China; - manufacturing capacity constraints; - level of activity in our legal proceedings, which could result in significant legal expenses; - the impact of the 2017 Tax Act on our income tax provision and cash flows; and, - stock-based compensation charges primarily resulting from performance and market-based equity awards granted to our employees; - our operating expenses, including general and administrative expenses, selling and marketing expenses, and research and development expenses relating to products that will not be introduced and will not generate revenue until later periods, if at all.
+- · our sales, which because of our turns business, are difficult to accurately forecast; - · the cancellation or rescheduling of our customers' orders, which may occur without significant penalty to our customers; - changes in general demand for electronic products as a result of worldwide macroeconomic conditions; - changes in revenue mix between OEMs, ODMs, distributors and value-added resellers; - changes in product mix, and actual and potential product liability; - · changes in revenue mix between end market segments (i.e. consumer, computing and storage, industrial, automotive and communications); - our competition, which could adversely impact our selling prices and our potential sales; - · our manufacturing costs, including our ability to negotiate with our vendors and our ability to efficiently run our test facility in China; - · manufacturing capacity constraints; - level of activity in our legal proceedings, which could result in significant legal expenses; - the impact of the 2017 Tax Act on our income tax provision and cash flows; - the impact of tariffs on imports between the U.S. and China; - · stock-based compensation charges primarily resulting from performance and market-based equity awards granted to our employees; and, - our operating expenses, including general and administrative expenses, selling and marketing expenses, and research and development expenses relating to products that will not be introduced and will not generate revenue until later periods, if at all.